bchfonz/Startup/README.md

 # Startup
-I have now edited this file lolololol ;)
+I have now edited this file  ;
-I changed it again hahahaha